jteickholt/Team10Project1_Repo/README.md

 2. BoxAllStudentsGrade5.png:  Boxplot included in comparing charter vs independent schools for all students grade 5.
 3. EconomicallyDisadvantagedGrade5.png:  Boxplot included in slides of results by economically disadvantage grade 5.
 4. Project1_SlidesSteve_Xiaodi_Jeff.pptx:  Project slides presented in class.
+5. Project_Summary:  One page project summary.
-5. SchoolRegionBoxplot.png:  Boxplot included in slides on relationship between results and region
+6. SchoolRegionBoxplot.png:  Boxplot included in slides on relationship between results and region
-6. SchoolGMAP.png:  Gmap of top and bottom 25 school included in slides
+7. SchoolGMAP.png:  Gmap of top and bottom 25 school included in slides
-7. SchoolUnivBoxplot:  Boxplot included in slides on relationshp between results and proximity to university
+8. SchoolUnivBoxplot:  Boxplot included in slides on relationshp between results and proximity to university
-8. Team10Project_Proposal  Inital project proposal
+9. Team10Project_Proposal  Inital project proposal